watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/download-history/README.md

-# Download history for Watson Assistant web chat
+# Download history for IBM watsonx Assistant web chat

-**For a full walk through of how this code works, please visit the [tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop-download-transcript) in the Watson Assistant documentation.**
+**For a full walk through of how this code works, please visit the [tutorial page](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop-download-transcript) in the IBM watsonx Assistant documentation.**

-This code is for extending the Watson Assistant web chat.
+This code is for extending the IBM watsonx Assistant web chat.
 If you are new to developing with web chat, please start with the [web chat development overview](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-develop).
 The code in this folder is commented with links and references to the web chat APIs used.

-This example demonstrates how to capture the conversation history for both Watson Assistant and for conversation with a human agent at a service desk and provide an option for the user to download them.
+This example demonstrates how to capture the conversation history for both IBM watsonx Assistant and for conversation with a human agent at a service desk and provide an option for the user to download them.
 It will add a custom menu option to the web chat header for the user to do this.

 It demonstrates: